TY-Cheng/LoG-IV/README.md

 `reports/runs/data_expansion_report.json` instead of promoting a run.
 The data-expansion report records expanded silver paths, deduplication counts, distinct dates, ticker universe, data-stage label, and IV-usable surface gates.
-The current short-window expanded U.S. table is `data_v0`; the next target is `data_v1`, using the same 40 tickers over 2026-02-02 through 2026-04-30.
+The current short-window expanded U.S. table is `data_v1`, using the same 40 tickers over 2026-02-02 through 2026-04-30.
 Current Massive day aggregates provide price rows but no vendor IV, so the U.S. adapter infers IV from same-date U.S. stock closes with a zero-rate, zero-dividend Black-forward inversion.
 Treat these as inferred engineering